andarino/cryptAutenticationJWT/README.md

 # cryptAuthenticationJWT
 JWT authentication system with password encryption.
 ## About this project
-This project is about an authentication system using json web token, the API is made in Spring Boot with postgres database connected to the view made in Vue.js.
+This project is about an authentication system using json web token, the API is made using Spring Boot with postgres database connected to the view made in Vue.js.

 This project is part of my personal portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!

 Email-me: tj.vinci97@gmail.com